Traditional German Food

 Rhineland: Horse Meat and Kölsch

-In Köln, influenced by nearby Belgium and Holland, there's a traditional taste for horse meat, which they use in their local version of the pot roast, Rheinische Sauerbraten.
-Wash this down with the local beer, Kölsch.
+In Köln (Cologne), influenced by nearby Belgium and Holland, there's a traditional taste for horse meat, which they use in their local version of the pot roast, Rheinische Sauerbraten.
 Or try the Kölsche Kaviar—blood sausage with onions.
+Wash these dishes down with the local beer, Kölsch.

 Northwest Germany: Herring with That?

-States on the north coast, like Bremen, Hamburg, Westphalia, and Schleswig-Holstein, all have cuisines that are oriented toward the sea.
+States near the north coast, like Bremen, Hamburg, Westphalia, and Schleswig-Holstein, all have cuisines that are oriented toward the sea.
 Cod, crab, herring, and flatfish are all common traditional foods.
-Labskaus, a meat stew, is also a traditional northern German dish that might be served with a fried egg, pickle, and red beets.
-Potatoes, cabbage, and rutabagas are all important vegetables, and are served stewed or pickled.
+Labskaus, a traditional fisherman’s dish of choice, is made from corned beef, however.
+The salty meal comes with accompaniments such as fried egg, herring, pickle, and red beets.
+For your fix of vegetables, potatoes, cabbage, and rutabagas are all served stewed or pickled.
 Rote Grütze, a traditional dessert, is a berry pudding often served with whipped cream.

 Northeast Germany: Currywurst and More

-Berlin is known for its Eisbein (pork knuckle), Kasseler (smoked pork chop), Bockwurst (large sausage), and Boulette (a kind of hamburger made of beef and pork), though its most famous dish might be its Currywurst, a Berlin-born dish that consists of sausage cut in pieces and covered in ketchup with curry.
-Idyllic Spreewald is famous for its pickles.
+Berlin is known for its Eisbein (pork knuckle), Kasseler (smoked pork chop), Bockwurst (large sausage), and Boulette (a kind of hamburger made of beef and pork), but its most famous dish is Currywurst, a Berlin-born snack that consists of sausage cut in pieces and covered in ketchup and curry powder, often served with a side of fries.
+Brandenburg's idyllic Spreewald is famous for its pickled gherkins.

 The East: Da, Soljanka

 In former GDR states like Saxony, Saxony-Anhalt, and Thuringia, the Soviet influence can be felt in the popularity of traditionally Russian dishes like Soljanka (meat soup).
 Rotkäppchen sparkling wines come from Saxony-Anhalt, Germany's northernmost wine-making region (named for the company's bottles with red tops, Rotkäppchen is also the German name for Little Red Riding Hood).
-Another local treat is Baumkuchen, or tree cake, so named because it is formed by adding layer upon layer of batter on a spit and rotating this around a heat source, such that when you cut into it, it looks like the rings of a tree.
+Another local treat is Baumkuchen, or tree cake, which is formed by adding layer upon layer of batter on a spit and rotating it over a heat source.
+When you cut into the cake, it looks like the rings of a tree—hence the name.

-Germans are still very much attuned to seasonal fruits and vegetables.
-Traditional German produce like white asparagus, strawberries, plums, cherries, blueberries, and apples are available in supermarkets, farmers' markets, and sidewalk sellers in abundance, and are eagerly snapped up by locals.
+Germans are very much attuned to seasonal fruits and vegetables.
+Traditional German produce like white asparagus, strawberries, plums, cherries, blueberries, and apples are for sale in supermarkets, farmers' markets, and from sidewalk sellers.
 When in season, these are delicious items to add to your diet and a healthy way to keep your blood sugar up as you set off to explore Germany.